-The attenuation of inherent tribal sovereignty in U.S. Supreme Court jurisprudence is a subject of other papers and is touched upon in the discussion below concerning the Court's two major tribal jurisdiction decisions in 2001.
-The confused and increasingly narrow application for inherent tribal sovereignty makes it important to consider available statutes authorizing or delegating powers to Indian tribes.
-The predictable resistance to tribal environmental authority warrants basing that authority on statutory authorizations or delegation, rather than inherent authority supported by the two Montana exceptions.
+sovereignty makes it important to consider available statutes authorizing or delegating powers to Indian tribes.
+The predictable resistance to tribal regulatory authority warrants basing that authority on federal statutory authorizations or delegation, rather than inherent authority supported by the two Montana exceptions.

-3. Reexamining the First Part of the Montana Test: Congress Has Authorized Tribes to Exercise Certain Authorities.
+3. Reexamining the First Part of the Montana Test: Congressional Authorization of Tribes to Exercise Certain Authorities.